 * “Do you know what happens if you hold two identical sonic devices against each other?” “…No” “Nor me.
 Let’s find out!”

 * “Well, that’s one solution.
 Hiding in a cupboard.
 I like it!”

 * We get another sudden example of the Doctor being casually ruthless when Ten electrocutes Mrs. Foster’s henchmen that she sent to kill them.
 Ten claims he only stunned them, but seeing as how we never actually see those two again, I fully believe that those guys are dead.

 * “What you going to do then?
 Blow them up?”
 “They’re just children.
 They can’t help where they come from” “Oh, well that makes a change from last time” Damn, Donna.

 * “I’m waving at fat” “Actually, as a diet plan, it sort of works”.

 * Can we talk about how Donna looks away so she won’t see Mrs. Foster drop to her death, but Ten keeps watching until she hits the street?
 What the hell, Doctor, why would you want to see that?

 * “You see, some people just cannot take it” “No” “And some people can”.

-* “I just want a mate” “You just want to mate?”
+* “You just want to mate?”
 “I just want a mate!”
 “You’re not mating with me, sunshine!”
-You’ve got to love how scandalized Donna looked at that notion.
+You’ve got to love how positively scandalized Donna looked at that notion.

-* Rose Tyler is finally back in town, looking considerably more forlorn than when we last saw her in “Doomsday”, since she’s got some big things on her mind at the moment.
-I feel like this game-changing cameo probably had more impact when there was a gap of nearly two years between “Doomsday” and “Partners In Crime”, because Rose has actually only been gone for one season, and she was mentioned nearly every other episode in Series 3.
-If I’m being honest, I haven’t actually missed Rose that much.
+* The final few scenes of this episode reveal that Rose Tyler is finally back in town, setting up her new storyline for Series 4.
+I feel like this game-changing cameo probably had more of an impact when there was a gap of nearly two years between “Doomsday” and “Partners In Crime”, because when you binge-watch this show nowadays, you notice that Rose has actually only been gone for one season since the Series 2 finale.